 Overview of the Green Room

-Green Room Status Bar- There are three different banners that will appear at the top of the Green Room:
+Green Room Status Bar- Three different banners will appear at the top of the Green Room:

 Welcome to the Green Room - This green banner appears when you join the Green Room before a broadcast starts.

-You are Backstage - This orange banner appears after the broadcast starts and when you are backstage, i.e., you will be muted to guests that are currently live and the audience cannot see or hear you.
+You are Backstage - This orange banner appears after the broadcast starts and when you are backstage.
+When you're backstage, you will be muted to guests that are currently live, and the audience cannot see or hear you.

-You are Live - This red banner appears when you are live on the broadcast, i.e., the audience can see and hear you.
-Your video feed will also have a red outline and a Live badge will appear at the top-right corner of your video feed.
+You are Live - This red banner appears when you are live on the broadcast, i.e., when the audience can see and hear you.
+Your video feed will also have a red outline, and a Live badge will appear at the top-right corner of your video feed.

-Gallery View - Here you will see a grid view of all guests participating in the broadcast as well as screen share feeds.
+Gallery View - Here, you will see a grid view of all guests participating in the broadcast and screen share feeds.